-3.3.8 Terrain
+3.3.7 Terrain

-- Describe the stability of the proposed mine rock management and tailings management areas and evaluate potential impacts. - Describe how Fortune will ensure the stability of all engineered structures against a range of climate, seismic and precipitation scenarios. - Describe plans to mitigate impacts on terrain, including plans for monitoring, evaluation and adaptive management of the mine rock management area, tailings management area the system of dykes and dams.
+- Describe the stability of the proposed mine rock management and tailings management areas and evaluate both the probability and potential impacts of their failure from any number of causes, including shifting in permafrost due to project related activities or due to climate change; - Describe how Avalon will ensure the stability of all engineered structures against a range of climate change, seismic, and extreme precipitation scenarios. - Describe plans to mitigate impacts on terrain, including plans for monitoring, evaluation and adaptive management of the mine rock management area, tailings management area the system of dykes and dams.